Four Ways to Improve Black Mental Health

 Acceptance

 The first step is reducing stigma.
-Because people are often judged for having anxiety and/or depression, some would rather self-sooth through substance abuse, self-harm and isolation, which only leads to greater health issues down the road.
+Because people are often judged for having anxiety and/or depression, some would rather self-soothe through substance abuse, self-harm, and isolation, which only leads to greater health issues down the road.
 To raise awareness and provide a safe space for healing, we need to validate the emotions of our fellow brothers and sisters.
-By doing so, we can let them know that we see, understand and support them.
+By doing so, we let them know that we see, understand, and support them.

 Positive Lifestyle Changes

 Mental Health America conducted a study that found a direct correlation between mental health and nutrition and exercise.
 The brain closely interacts with the gut, often called “the second brain.”
-And because of that connection, the foods you physically put in your body can affect your mental wellbeing.
-Overall health can be improved by reducing sugary, fried and processed foods and increasing nutritionally dense foods, such as whole grains, lean meats, fish, fruits and vegetables.
+Because of that connection, the foods people physically put into their bodies could affect their mental well-being.
+Overall health was improved by reducing sugary, fried, and processed foods and increasing nutritionally dense foods, such as whole grains, lean meats, fish, fruits, and vegetables.

-In addition, thirty minutes of daily exercise — gardening, jogging, Zumba, yoga or even walking the dog — can decrease anxiety and depression and enhance concentration and mental capacity.
+In addition, thirty minutes of daily exercise — gardening, jogging, Zumba, yoga or even walking the dog — decreases anxiety and depression while enhancing concentration and mental capacity.

-These positive lifestyle modifications can be difficult to achieve and maintain in minority communities due to socioeconomic disadvantages, like low income.
-But they are feasible through proper resources, information and support from food banks and nonprofits.
+These positive lifestyle modifications can be difficult to achieve and maintain in minority communities due to socioeconomic disadvantages, such as low income.
+However, they are feasible with proper resources, information, and support from food banks and nonprofits.

 Professional Support

-Black communities are more likely to face chronic mental health and substance abuse issues without awareness, acknowledgement or treatment.
-The National Alliance on Mental Illness found that only one in three Black adults receive mental health treatment after reporting having a mental illness.
+Black communities are more likely to face chronic mental health and substance abuse issues without awareness, acknowledgment, or treatment.
+The National Alliance on Mental Illness found that only one in three Black adults received mental health treatment after reporting having a mental illness.

-Crisis intervention and conversations with trusted individuals can be effective in treating mental health struggles.
-Hiring a mental health professional can also make a world of difference.
-Online services such as Psychology Today, BetterHelp and TalkSpace can help people find mental health professionals who offer guidance, treatment and medication, if needed.
+Crisis intervention and conversations with trusted individuals are effective in treating mental health struggles.
+Hiring a mental health professional also can make a world of difference.
+Online services such as Psychology Today, BetterHelp, and TalkSpace can help people find mental health professionals who offered guidance, treatment, and medication if needed.

 Community Spaces

-We must create safe, transparent spaces to learn about the intersection of physical and mental wellness.
-Last year, as we grappled with COVID-19, mental wellness and more, our community came together virtually for a livestreamed town hall event, hosted by the “We Can Do This” campaign.
+We need to create safe, transparent spaces to learn about the intersection of physical and mental wellness.
+Last year, as we grappled with COVID-19, mental wellness, and more, our community came together virtually for a livestreamed town hall event, hosted by the “We Can Do This” campaign.
 Black leaders spoke about vaccine education and access, shared their lived experiences and offered best practices to help Black families.

-Remember to safely celebrate this Mother’s Day by being vaccinated and encouraging your loved ones to do so as well.
-Even as the pandemic subdues, there is still vaccine hesitation so it’s still important to practice safety and preventative measures especially in crowded spaces and around at-risk individuals.
+Remember to safely celebrate that Mother’s Day by being vaccinated and encouraging your loved ones to do so as well.
+Even as the pandemic subdues, there was is vaccine hesitation, so it remains important to practice safety and preventative measures, especially in crowded spaces and around at-risk individuals.

 For more information on holistic and mental health support, visit: